 Change it when needed

 If you use a tampon or pad, you should remember to change it regularly (how often depends on your flow and the product recommendations).
 Menstrual cups can be worn for up to 12 hours and collect the flow instead of absorbing it.
+You can use lubricant for easier insertion.
 Between changes you simply rinse with water and when you’ve finished your period you sterilize it with boiling water.

 When on the go

 Sometimes it’s difficult to change your menstrual product when you are on the go.
 Change to a fresh tampon or pad before you are off and carry an extra one on you.

 Alternatively, a menstrual cup lasts 2 to 3 times longer than a pad or tampon (up to 12 hours).
 And if you don’t have access to water, simply clean it with toilet paper or an OrganiWipe.